google-deepmind/mujoco/doc/programming/simulation.rst

 take advantage of the custom stack, this needs to be done in-between MuJoCo calls that have the potential to reset the simulation.

 Below is the general template for using the custom stack in user code.
-This assumes that ``mjData\* d`` is defined in the scope.
-If not, saving and restoring the stack pointer should be done manually instead of using the :ref:`mjMARKSTACK` and :ref:`mjFREESTACK` macros.

 .. code-block:: C

-   // save stack pointer in the "hidden" variable _mark mjMARKSTACK;
+   // mark an mjData stack frame
+   mj_markStack(d);

    // allocate space
    mjtNum* myqpos = mj_stackAllocNum(d, m->nq);
    mjtNum* myqvel = mj_stackAllocNum(d, m->nv);

-   // restore stack from _mark
+   // restore the mjData stack frame mj_freeStack(d);
-   mjFREESTACK;

 The function :ref:`mj_stackAllocNum` checks if there is enough space, and if so it advances the stack pointer, otherwise it triggers an error.
 It also keeps track of the maximum stack allocation;